Timothy R. Brick, PhD

 Not too high-level, not too low-level

 I like mid-level research.
-While it's very cool to think about super high-level constructs like how concept X maps to concept Y in people's conceptions, I'm not really interested in studying that.
-Similarly, while the cellular and subcellular makeups of neurons are pretty cool, I'm not so much into that, either.
+While it's very cool to think about super high-level constructs like how concept X maps to concept Y in people's conceptions, I'm not really interested in studying that, except where it starts to influence behavior.
+Similarly, while the cellular and subcellular makeups of neurons are pretty cool, I'm not so much into that on its own, either.
 I'm a fan of the level right below what everybody knows is happening: where things like the perception-action loop and embodied cognition reside.
 Right around the level where you read about a finding, and then spend the next four days watching yourself and your friends and going, "Holy crap, that's totally true!"
 (Try it with the example above: People synchronize their poses and movements in conversation.
 Honest.
 Watch yourself talking to people, and you'll see it.
 Better still, next time you talk to someone, look them straight in the eye and start nodding.
 See if they can resist the urge to nod back.)

 We Have the Technology.

 There's a disconnect between psychological science and technological development that aught not to be there.
-Using technology like videoconference, web distribution, and motion-tracking, we can add data-heavy objective (often implicit) measures to modify and add to traditional self-report, response-time, or survey measures.
+Using technology like videoconference, wearables, generative AI, we can add data-heavy objective (often implicit) measures to modify and add to traditional self-report, response-time, or survey measures.
 Once we're using data-heavy measures, of course, we need more advanced statistical methods to analyze them--classical ANOVA, for example, just can't get at what we want.
 Instead, we have to turn to multi-level, hierarchical, and dynamical models to describe the data and test our hypotheses.
 And sometimes, we need to develop those methods before we can use them.
 Of course, that's just another part of the fun.

 The numbers tell the story, but they don't sell the book